St John the Baptist Church, Newcastle upon Tyne: Interior

 The 15th-century font cover and the Jacobean pulpit are examples of local woodwork.
 The chancel, now the Lady Chapel, contains a window including the fragments of medieval glass with the earliest known representation of the arms of Newcastle.
 Further along the wall is a cruciform opening which enabled the anchorite, whose cell was above the present sacristy, to see the altar.
 The rood and reredos are both the work of Sir Charles Nicholson.

+Present day

+As a traditionalist Anglo-Catholic church that rejects the ordination of women as priests and bishops, it receives alternative episcopal oversight from the Bishop of Beverley (currently Stephen Race).